Create variables via prompt

 Credential variables

 Credential variables are recognized and can be added via prompt in the Bot editor.
 They are unique variables that secure the sensitive values they represent as a file saved in the Control Room repository.
 Credential variables have three layers and multiple attributes set when created.
-Your instruction should describe these to accurately call the variable and add it to the automation.
+Your instruction should describe all three layers and attributes to accurately call the variable and add it to the automation.

 • Locker name